Explorers of the Elements—Free Independent Study Course

 Working through the basic curriculum will give you a framework of understanding, inspiration to deepen your attention, and some practical experience to apply in your own life, or apply in your professional practice working with people.
 Beyond the course itself, this site has extensive resources for deeper investigation and learning.

-The course has been laid out to work best on a desktop or laptop computer.
-There is no need to give your email, but if you do, you can stay up to date on our email list.
+The course has been laid out to work best on a desktop or laptop computer—it is freely available on this website.
+Please consider joining our email list or a pay-what-you-can World Zoom Story.

 NOTE—The material in the course is COPYLEFT —meaning you can share it as long as you properly attribute the authorship and communicate the conditions of the copyleft to each subsequent user.
 The videos are available publicly through YouTube.